 The GPD (Gallons per day) values vary from model to model.
 While the manufacturer will likely list a certain amount, you can expect to get about 75% of that rating.
 An example of a usual GPD rating is 50.
 Barely any household will use 50 gallons of water daily.

 Such a system is more than enough for a family of 4.
-As far as water pressure goes – 60 PSI is the realistic number here.
+As far as water pressure goes – 60 PSI is the actual number here.
 As mentioned above, water flow speed is not among the main strengths of reverse osmosis systems.

 - Is any water wasted?